-(Triticum aestivum); Heritage - Centennial; Soft Red Winter; Awnless; a New York State Connection variety; a variety from the Kusa Seed Society Collection; Fall-planted
+(Triticum aestivum); Heritage - Centennial; Soft Red Winter; Awnless; a New York State Connection variety; a Kusa Seed Society Collection cultivar; Fall-planted

 Developed in New York and released in 1889 by A.N.
 Jones as a cross between Clawson and Golden Cross, Red Clawson is a soft red winter wheat.
 Robust and reliable, this line is multi-generational grown on our southeast Michigan homestead.

 Please use the drop-down menu to select between packet sizes, minimum:

 A bit about A.N.
 Jones - A farmer living in Newark, Wayne County New York until about 1890 when he moved to Leroy, Genesee County, Mr. Jones has the distinction of creating at least 15 cultivars from hybridization, the process of selection from progeny of artificial crosses, that were then under commercial production between 1886 and 1906.
 One of the first to practice composite crossing, Early Genesee Giant, the result of 8 successive crosses, is one of his cultivars widely distributed in 1893.
 Two other Jones' cultivars, Jones Fife and Red Wave are also still grown.